-Learn more about how genetic medicine can help us personalise medical treatment.
+Learn more about how genomic medicine can help us personalise medical treatment.

 Genomic medicine, sometimes also known as personalised medicine, is a way to customise medical care to your body's unique genetic makeup.
-By interpreting the genetic information of individual patients, in the future, healthcare professionals will be able to more accurately diagnose certain conditions and ‘personalise’ the treatment they provide.
+By interpreting the genetic information of individual patients, healthcare professionals are beginning to diagnose certain conditions more accurately and ‘personalise’ the treatment to match.

 What is a genome?

-Most cells in the human body have a complete set of genes.
+You have a complete set of genes in almost every cell in your body.
 A genome is one whole set of all your genes plus the DNA between your genes.
 We know the position of most of the genes in the body and this has been mapped into what’s known as a ‘reference sequence’.
-By comparing an individual’s genetic sequence to the reference sequence, scientists can see where there are differences or ‘mutations’.
+By comparing an individual’s genetic sequence to the reference sequence, we can see where there are differences or ‘mutations’.
 Some of these mutations are harmless, while others can change the way a cell functions and cause disease.

 To sequence a human’s genome, all we need is a blood sample.
 Your DNA is then extracted from the blood sample and loaded onto a sequencing machine.
 The machine determines the sequence of short pieces of DNA, 150 letters long known as ‘reads’.
 The ‘reads’ from the sequence are matched to the reference sequence.
 This is called ‘mapping’.
 From this ‘mapping’ exercise we can see where an individual’s genetic sequence differs from the reference sequence.

 At least 80 per cent of rare diseases are caused by changes in the DNA sequence.
 By understanding the whole genome sequences in thousands of patients, we can begin to identify the cause of some rare diseases and help pinpoint new life-saving treatments.